justin13888/The3DPrintingGuide/pages/filaments/choosingfilament.md

-# Choosing the right 3D Printing Material
+# Choosing the Right 3D Printing Material

 When choosing materials to use for your application, you should focus on the following: